 You can try performing an advanced Twitter search to see if they’ve ever been mentioned in a tweet.

-Alternatively, you can use All My Tweets to view, and search, all your prospect’s tweets on a single page.
+Finally, you can use All My Tweets to view and search all your prospect’s tweets on a single page.

 3. Find the Company Format and Take a Guess

 Most companies use a standard format for email addresses, so if you can’t find the address for the specific person you want to contact, find the email address for someone at the company, and edit it accordingly.

 If you know their first name, last name, and the company domain name, this should be easy enough.
 A bit time-consuming, yes, but it’s been the go-to method for years.